EnvisionDoc/offline_data_en/data_integration/importing_existing_config.md

    - Upload File: In your local file system, browse to and select the configuration file.
    - Name: Enter the name of workflow.
    - Type: Select whether to create a periodic workflow that is run automatically based on scheduling parameters, or an one-time workflow that is run only when manually triggered.
-   - Description: Provide a descriptive information about the workflow.
+   - Description: Provide descriptive information about the workflow.
    - Select Directory: Select the directy to save the workflow.

 3. Click **OK**.